w3woody/RabbitHoles/git/docs/pack.md

 The first four bytes are the four characters 'PACK'.

 The next four bytes is the version of the pack file, in network byte order.
+The version must be either 2 or 3; both appear to refer to the same file format, and modern GIT implementations appear to write 2 as the version number.

 The last four bytes is the number of objects that are packaged in this pack file.